Natural Resources

 Ecological site concept

-This site occurs on high mountain slopes at elevations between 2500 and 4000 feet.
-This site occurs on a broad range soils.
+This site occurs on high mountain slopes at elevations between 2500 and 4000 feet (762 and 1219 meters) below tree line and is the first community evident of the cryic soil temperature regime.
+A broad range of soils are included in this provisional site concept since the primary factors driving vegetation dynamics have to do with the localized climate along the high elevations of the site.
 Soils may be organic or mineral, shallow to deep, with or without rock fragments in the profile.
 All soils are well- to excessively-drained, and pH is typically between 3.4 and 6.0.
-Further study is needed to clarify the soil concept of this site.

-This site is dominated by balsam fir, with black spruce and heartleaf paper birch common.
+This site is dominated by balsam fir, with black spruce, red spruce, and heartleaf paper birch common.
 It is resistant to disturbance, but may be susceptible to occasional tree removal by fire, logging, insects, disease, or blowdowns.
-Following tree removal, a brief herbaceous phase may be followed by a heartleaf paper birch phase, however, eventually the site is expected to return to balsam fir dominance.
+Downslope movement of soils may also act as an ecological driver when soils are super saturated in steep areas.
+Other ecological processes which may shift the dominant species includes snow and ice loading, as well as rare fires.
+Following tree removal, a brief herbaceous phase may be followed by an early successional softwood or heartleaf paper birch phase before eventually returning to softwood dominance.

 Associated sites